yahoo/http-hooks/README.md

 * `res.on('httpHooks:pre:end', (chunk, encoding) => {...})`

 This is emitted before the response's `end()` is called.
-Before emitting this event http-hooks will add a `res.httpHooks.preEnd` Date object.
+Before emitting this event http-hooks will add a `res.httpHooks.preEnd` field.
 This might be a good time to monitor the time it took to generate the page.

 **Note:** Since http-hooks is often loaded early, other libraries which monkey-patch